Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs as IEnumerable

-You can also upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method in which  logs are passed in a generic `IEnumerable` type along with an optional `UploadLogsOptions` parameter.
-The `UploadLogsOptions` parameter includes a serializer, concurrency, and an EventHandler.
+You can also upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method in which  logs are passed in a generic `IEnumerable` type along with an optional `LogsUploadOptions` parameter.
+The `LogsUploadOptions` parameter includes a serializer, concurrency, and an EventHandler.

 ```C# Snippet:UploadLogDataIEnumerableAsync
 var endpoint = new Uri("<data_collection_endpoint_uri>");